matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 It is suggested (but not required), that clients first request `/_matrix/client/versions`  from the sever to ensure that `Accept` is acceptable and by doing so negotiate an appropriate encoding.

-## Tradeoffs
+## Alternative solutions

-I cannot think of another way to do this that brings in a benefit over this.
+### Negotiate transport(+encoding)

+It's clear that this proposal still limits Matrix to serving HTTP and are limited to doing HTTP+$encoding.
+We could expand the proposal to negoitating transport either from within a HTTP header (which would `Upgrade` you to a different transport), .well-known or a SRV record rather than limiting ourselves to `Accept`.
+The proposal does not currently look at negotiating transport as I believe the encoding should be negotiated within the transport and is a seperate proposal.

 ## Potential issues

-This proposal does NOT specify any additional encoding formats for the time being, and could be dealt with in future by another proposal.
+- This proposal does NOT specify any additional encoding formats for the time being, and could be dealt with in future by another proposal.

 # Security considerations